Mak-yek: Apit-sodok

 A Malaysian variant called Apit-sodok is closely related.
 The game is documented in R.J.
 Wilkinson's work Papers on Malay Subjects (1910), and Raja Samusah's article The Malay Game of Apit (1932), and both refer to the game as Apit.
 Samusah also refers to the game as Sodok Apit.
 Both authors describe custodian and intervention capture, but only Samusah describes orthogonal movement of pieces as in the rook in chess.
 Samusah specifically describes that a line of enemy pieces can be captured through custodian whereas in Mak-yek only a single enemy piece may be captured.
 But Captain James Low's description of Maak yék does include custodian capture for a line of enemy pieces.
-Samusah describes that a corner piece cannot be captured by surrounding it on its two orthogonally adjacent squares and the diagonally adjacent square.
+Samusah describes that a corner piece cannot be captured by surrounding it on its two adjacent squares and the diagonally adjacent square.
 He also describes that a piece can move safely next to a friendly piece(s) (on a row or column) despite being flanked as a linear group on two opposite ends by opposing pieces provided there are no spaces between any of them (friendly and opposing pieces).
 Both Wilkinson and Samusah agree that the game is played on a draughts board, and Samusah specifically illustrates an 8 x 8 uncheckered board similar to most versions of Mak-yek.
 Samusah describes that "There are 16 pieces, all of equal value; and these are arranged in two rows as in chess", but does not specifically reference the chess variant.
 Malaysia's chess variant is called Main Chator, and the pieces are set up on the first two rows nearest each player similar to Western chess.
 This is a contrast as to how Mak-yek's pieces are initially set up which are on the first and third row nearest each player.
 As an English translation from the Malay language, apit means squeezed, and this is associated with custodian capture.
 Sodok means a shovel or spade or a duck's bill, or the process of shoveling up, and this is associated with intervention capture.